dialite/COP27/README.md

 # COP27
-This repo is a webpage for Climate Action Innovation Zone COP27 event.
+This repo is a webpage for The World Climate Summit COP27 event.